devlinjunker/template.github.semver/README.md

 ## Intro

-This is a template project that uses Github Actions and Git Hooks to enforce Semantic Versioning.
-This project can be used as a jumping off point to easily start using Semantic Versioning and ensure that developers create readable commit messages and release logs.
+This is a template project that uses Github Actions and Git Hooks to enforce [Semantic Versioning].

+This template can be used as a jumping off point to start a programming project that uses Semantic Versioning and provides automation to ensure that developers create readable commit messages with meaningful releases and changelogs.

 ## Dependencies/Frameworks
 _List the frameworks, libraries, and tools the project uses:_